3 Things You Should Know About TMJ Pain and Jaw Exercises To Stop Teeth Grinding

 In some cases, people find their TMJ symptoms disappear without any treatment.
 Occlusal appliances are some of the best tools you can invest in for TMJ.
 After all, grinding and clenching teeth are common effects of the condition and can lead to discomfort as you sleep.
 With a mouth guard, your jaw muscles can relax, providing pain relief and maximum comfort.

-You can combine your jaw exercises with a teeth-grinding night guard to help combat TMJ effectively.
+You can combine your jaw exercises with a teeth-grinding mouth guard to help combat TMJ effectively.
 In addition, counseling can help you view your condition objectively and help you understand factors that may aggravate your pain.
 For instance, giving up biting your nails or leaning on your chin can help you win your battle against TMJ.

-Create a Custom Night Guard
+Create a Custom Mouth Guard